kovymun/lupus-together-landing-react-ts/README.md

 - **RESULT**: Passed

 #### Security Tests:

-**Frontend | Backend token handshake:**

-- Why is this useful?
-Protects the backend from unauthorized requests or bots, ensures only your frontend or trusted clients can submit data to sensitive endpoints, and adds a lightweight layer of security even without full user authentication.
-- To ensure that the shared secret token handshake works correctly.
-- Submissions with the **correct token** succeed.
-- Submissions with a **wrong or missing token** are rejected with a `401 Unauthorized` response.
-- **RESULT**: Passed

-#### Security Tests

 | Test Name                                          | Description                                                                                                                   | Why It’s Useful                                                                                                                                                                                                                | Result     |
 | -------------------------------------------------- | ----------------------------------------------------------------------------------------------------------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------ | ---------- |